 Croatia’s fifth largest island, Pag, has a dramatic moon-like landscape and hidden coves.
 It also contrasts partying with the pastoral.
 Here, younger visitors can hit up Zrće, a club-lined beach on the northern part of Pag, while gourmands can indulge in Paški sir, a locally produced sheep’s-milk cheese.
 Head to Pag Town to sample the island’s famed cheese alongside seasonal specialties at the charming Na Katine restaurant.
-Or sync up your visit to coincide with unique island cultural events like the needlepoint lace festival in mid-June or the summer carnival, featuring local dances and folklore, during the last weekend of July.
+Or sync up your visit to coincide with unique island cultural events like the summer carnival, featuring local dances and folklore, during the last weekend of July.
 To explore further afield, set out on a daylong excursion by boat to the fishing village Metajna and Zaglava Beach for some peace and quiet by the sea, or stop by the village of Vlašići, home to one of Pag’s most beautiful bay beaches.

 The Museum of Apoxyomenos in Mali Lošinj, which opened in spring of 2016, features a well-preserved ancient bronze statue depicting an athlete; it was retrieved in 1996 from the sea near Lošinj, where it spent nearly two millennia.
 Locals seek out a handful of pebbled beaches (some of which are exclusively accessible by sea), including Plieski, Zabodarski, or Uvala Engleza (the latter is located on the islet of Koludarac); sandy beach fans should instead head to Meli Beach in Punta Križa.